How contactless payment works and its benefits to businesses

 Once you understand the inner workings of contactless payment methods, they become even more appealing.

-Infographic illustrating the rise of contactless payments in Canada
+Infographic illustrating The rise of contactless payments in Canada

-According to the 2023 State of Canadian Payments by Chase Payment Solutions:
+According to the 2025 State of Canadian Payments by Chase Payment Solutions:

-• 38% accepted contactless credit cards
+• 50% accepted contactless credit cards

-• 23% accepted peer-to-peer payments
+• 16% accepted person-to-person (P2P) payments

-• 21% accepted cryptocurrency
+• 8% accepted cryptocurrency

 Source: